 Who can register?

-Anyone over the age of 15 who is a resident of the city where the prefecture is located.
-However, you can only register a seal.
+Any person over the age of 15 who is a resident of the city where the prefecture is located.
+However, you can only register one stamp.

 What do you need to register the seal?